Skip to content

 • Our school team proactively reviews relevant Panorama data on school climate, safety, and bullying by identifying vulnerable populations (e.g., racial and ethnic groups, genders, students with disabilities) and specific spaces where bullying may be likely to plan supports accordingly.

 • Our school’s staff is trained on school procedures for recognizing, reporting (SafeUT, content monitoring, etc.), and responding to bullying incidents.
-When bullying is reported or recognized, staff responds by immediately addressing the behavior, helping to restore any broken relationships, and contacting parents/guardians to make them aware of the situation.
+When bullying is reported or recognized, staff members respond by immediately addressing the behavior, helping to restore any broken relationships, and contacting parents/guardians to make them aware of the situation.

 • Educate students on what constitutes bullying, harassment, and discrimination and how to respond when they are the victim or witness of a bullying, harassment, or discrimination incident.